YCChenVictor/blog-frontend/_posts/rails/Notes/2021-06-09-Active-Record.md

 end
 ```

-#### Association
+### Association
-For more detail, please refer to [**Active Record - Association**](https://guides.rubyonrails.org/association_basics.html)
+For more detail, please refer to [**Active Record - Association**](https://guides.rubyonrails.org/association_basics.html).
+Some interesting association: polymorphic, STI, polymorphic + STI

-Interesting topic:

-# polymorphic (這邊真的要再順一下，為什麼不用兩個 has_many, belongs_to)
-When to use `polymorphic`?
-If a model belongs to more than one model.
+#### polymorphic
+We should use `polymorphic`, if a model belongs to more than one model and the meaning of the `belongs_to` are almost the same.
+However, if the `belongs_to` has significantly different meanings, then we should use multiple `has_many` and `belongs_to` rather than `polymorphic`.
 For example, both product and user can be commented, so we can create `Comment` model with
 ```
 $ rails g model Comment commentable_type:string commentable_id:integer body:text
 ```